-Preventing the movement of foreign terrorist fighters.
+Impeding the flow of foreign terrorist fighters (FTFs)

-The resolution requires countries to take steps to counter foreign terrorist fighters, expanding current obligations under international law and strengthening international measures that prevent suspected foreign terrorist fighters from travelling, that disrupt financial support to foreign terrorist fighters, and that further strengthen international and regional co-operation mechanisms.
+The resolution requires countries to take steps to counter foreign terrorist fighters, expanding obligations under international law and strengthening international measures that prevent suspected foreign terrorist fighters from travelling, disrupt financial support to foreign terrorist fighters, and further strengthen international and regional co-operation mechanisms.

 - At least 70 countries have prosecuted or arrested foreign terrorist fighters or their facilitators.